EBZebra/docs/edge/source/guide/configreference.md

 	<HTTP_Proxy value="http://my.proxy.com:8080"/>

 ### HTTPS_Proxy
 Specifies the URL and port number for the HTTPS proxy.
-Leave this field blank if no proxy is to be used. **Applies to the Zebra WebKit engine on WM/CE devices and to the stock webkit on Android**.
+Leave this field blank if no proxy is to be used. **Applies to the Zebra Webkit engine on WM/CE devices and to the stock webkit on Android**.
 Supported on WM/CE only when Zebra Webkit is used.
 Not otherwise supported on WM/CE; use HTTP_Proxy instead.

 **Possible Values**